 Up to 45 community service hours will be awarded.

 Rustic Pathways works with local community leaders and organizations to identify and prioritize the needs of each community.
-This program will focus on the marine environment and the impacts associated with the South Pacific.
+This program will focus on various education and infrastructure initiatives.

 Participants should bring their certification cards and log books if they are certified divers.
 Though not required, some participants choose to bring their own mask.
 The Scuba vendor will provide all the gear during the program.